 Beronia Graciano 2012 shows an intense black cherry colour.
 On the nose it has intense aromas of petals and red fruits.
 Touches of green pepper blended with dried fruits almonds and walnuts.
 On the palate it is fresh and lively with balanced acidity.
 There are chocolate notes as well as hints of cranberry and cocoa.
 This is an elegant, fresh and well structured wine with sweet tannins and a velvety texture.

 The grapes for this wine were collected at the beginning of October.
-Following harvest the grapes underwent cold maceration for a few days in order to extract aromas and colour however not tannins.
-Alcoholic fermentation took place at low temperature of less than 26ºC with periodic pumping over.
+Following harvest, the grapes underwent cold maceration for a few days in order to extract aromas and colour (but not tannins).
+Alcoholic fermentation took place at a (low) temperature of less than 26ºC with periodic pumping over.
 The wine was then aged in mixed oak barrels of American staves and French tops for 12 months giving both vanilla notes from the American oak and spice from the French oak.
 The wine was bottled in January 2016 and remained in bottle for 3 months before being released to the market.

 This Beronia Crianza shows an intense cherry colour.
 Attractive nose with red fruits and floral aromas in perfect harmony with mineral and cocoa notes.
 A balanced and sweet palate with the fruit and liquorice standing out over a base of chocolate and coffee.
 Persistant and well structured.

 This wine is made using the following grapes: 82% Tempranillo, 14% Garnacha and 4% Mazuelo.